 The Greek Thompsons

-Gust’s sister, Ann, died in 1963.
-Before she passed, she asked him to raise her 13-year-old daughter, Jackie – a girl he barely knew.
+Gust’s sister, Ann, died in 1963; before she passed, she asked him to raise her 13-year-old daughter, Jackie – a girl he barely knew.
 Jackie says, “I was bitter and angry when I arrived on his doorstep.
 He sat me down and listened, and then he told me, ‘It may be your parents’ fault you are the way you are.
-But it’s your own fault if you stay this way.’”
+But it’s your own fault if you stay this way.’
 The message was crystal clear.
+A man didn’t let his tragedies defeat him, and he wanted me to realize that lesson, too.”

-Jackie says she owes almost everything to Gust, and she was glad when she had the opportunity to repay him in some measure.
-As Gust’s health failed, he wanted to provide veterans’ benefits for his wife, but he couldn’t prove he was a veteran.
-Copies of his military records were lost in the house fire, and a fire in St. Louis had destroyed the originals.
+Jackie says she owes almost everything to Gust, and she’s glad she was able to repay him in some measure.
+Gust was happily remarried, but as his health failed, he wanted to provide veterans’ benefits for his wife.
+But, ironically, he couldn’t prove he was a veteran.
+Copies of his military records were lost in the house fire, and a fire in St. Louis had destroyed the originals, as well.

-Jackie learned Texas billionaire, Ross Perot, was helping veterans, so she sent him an email.
+Jackie learned Texas billionaire, Ross Perot, was helping veterans like Gust, so she sent an email to his office.
 The next day, Perot called her.
-He would be meeting with the head of the VA, and asked her for some of hard documentation, saying: “I’ll shove it in their face and demand they help this man.”
+“Hard to mistake that high-pitched rapid fire voice,” she says.
+“Mr. Perot told me he was meeting with the head of the VA, and I must get some sort of hard documentation.
+He said, ‘I’ll shove it in their face and demand they help this man.’”